jetbrains-academy/rustlings-course/Common Programming Concepts/Functions/Extract Method Refactoring/task.md

 println!("{}: 10 years ago was {}", year1993, year1993 - 10);
 ```

-and then either press &shortcut:ExtractMethod; or choose *Refactor&rarr;Extract Method...* from the right-click menu.
+and then either press &shortcut:ExtractMethod; or choose *Refactor -> Extract Method...* from the right-click menu.

 In the dialog that appears, you can choose a more suitable name for the parameter (for example, year):